Matt is a professional painter and freelance writer, sharing his knowledge, house-painting tips, and product reviews.

 There is another Whink cleaner called Rust Remover, but the Lime and Rust Remover is safe for my acrylic bathtub.
 The stronger acetic content of the regular Rust Remover is not recommended for a plastic bathtub.

-This cleaner contains sulfamic and hydroxyacetic acid that effectively dissolves mineral staining.
+Note: This cleaner contains sulfamic and hydroxyacetic acid that effectively dissolves mineral staining.
 Protective gloves are needed, although I've spilled this stuff on my skin before without a chemical burn.

 Vinegar is probably the best natural alternative to chemical cleaning products.
 Before I resorted to Whink cleaner, I used white distilled vinegar mixed with a little lemon juice in a spray bottle.
 As you can imagine, cleaning shower walls with vinegar smells horrible, but it works.
 Vinegar also works great for removing bathroom mold and mildew.